selsta/hlsdl/README.md

 hlsdl
 ==============

-This program converts .m3u8 playlists to a .ts video.
+This program converts .m3u8 playlists (using fragmented MPEG-2 Transport Streams) to a .ts video.
 It supports decryption of both AES-128 and SAMPLE-AES encryption.

 Requirements
 ------------